-- The cause occurs before the effect; and
+The cause occurs before the effect; and

-- The cause contains information about the effect that is unique, and is in no other variable.
+The cause contains information about the effect that is unique, and is in no other variable.

 Transfer entropy is is the brainchild of Thomas Schreiber, Peter Grassberger, Andreas Kaiser and others.
-It makes a particular assumption of the form of the data (time series) and the method in which one quantifies dependence; It is based on the KL-divergence (a kind of information measure) between two different discrete-time stochastic processes.
+It makes a particular assumption of the form of the data (discrete-time series) and the method in which one quantifies dependence; It is based on the KL-divergence (a kind of information measure) between two stochastic processes.
 In the first model, you assume that the two processes are both Markov, but completely independent.
 In the second, you assume that that the two sequences are jointly Markov.
-The transfer entropy is the KL-divergence between the joint distribution of the next time step for one sequence for each model.
+The transfer entropy is the KL-divergence between the joint distribution of the next time step for each model.
 Intuitively, it tells us how much predictive power we have lost by assuming that the sequences are independent.

 Or if your time series is a finite discrete random variable you can just use discrete Markov chains, as in LiPr10.
 Other models are possible, but I haven’t used any such.